 Over the past couple of months, we’ve largely focussed on sketching, sketchnoting, and how developing these skills can make you a better UX Designer.

 We took you from tips to enhance your sketchnoting skills, to a fantastic Ask the UXperts session with Mike Rohde, right through to a piece on Da Vinci’s potential UX prowess.
-You could say we brought the 16th century into 2014.

 That’s a lot of ground to cover.
 So, in case you missed something, here’s a summary of all of the sketching and sketchnoting-related resources we’ve published: